How to Start a Cake Business from Home

 When your love of baking becomes a second income, you need to consider your costs.
 How much will your ingredients cost?
 What about the gas/electricity?
 And of course, you also need to consider the cost of delivering your handmade creations to customers in your local area.

 When pricing up your cakes, you'll also need to factor in how much money you need to pay yourself for the work.
 This is something that a lot of bakers don't take into consideration when working out how much their business will cost to run.
+Need help with pricing your cakes take a look here.

 At the end of this guide you'll find some handy tips for choosing the right accountant for your business, but many home-based bakers are able to manage their finances through simple bookkeeping and putting time aside each week to monitor income and expenditure.